The Best Minnesota Homeowners Insurance Company

-Minnesota’s average annual premiums for homeowners insurance are right in line with the national average — $1,219 per year for an HO-3 policy, compared to $1,132 nationwide.
+Minnesota’s annual premiums for homeowners insurance are on the higher side — on average $1,323 per year for an HO-3 policy, compared to the nationwide average of $1,173.
 That said, how much you’ll pay can vary a lot depending on your home’s size, your assets, and your address.
 Use our tool to find your best rates:

 Enter your ZIP code to see the best rates in your area:

 Minnesota, the “land of 10,000 lakes” (actually 11,842, but who’s counting?), is blessed with gorgeous summer weather and great natural beauty.
 But it’s also the second northernmost U.S. state (after Alaska), which means Minnesotans pay for those gloriously balmy summers with fierce winter storms.
 The state is also number two on the list of highest claims loss from hail damage in the U.S.

 So, before the weather turns nasty, it’s a good idea to make sure your homeowner insurance policy is comprehensive enough to cover claims for wind, hail, and other calamities.
 The average homeowner insurance premium in the state is $1,219, just a shade higher than the national average of $1,173.
 But your premium will probably differ, based on factors including the value of your home, your location, and, of course, what’s included in your coverage.

 We recommend comparing quotes to find the right level of coverage at the best price.
 Here, we’ll help you compare the five biggest providers in Minnesota.

 How We Found the Best Homeowners Insurance in Minnesota